40 Fun Party Wedding Games for Your Guests

 Have guests write predictions for your future anniversaries on beautiful cards – what will you be doing for your 5th, 10th, or 25th?
 You'll love opening these time capsules in years to come, and your guests will enjoy imagining your future adventures.

-Sweet addition: Provide different colored cards for different milestone years, and ask guests to include their contact information so you can invite them to those future celebrations!
+Sweet addition: Provide different-colored cards for milestone years, and ask guests to include their contact information so you can invite them to future celebrations!
+Sentimental wedding day games create lasting memories.

 Dance Floor Freeze